Who We Are

 A 501(c)(3) organization since 2019, Still Bisexual is devoted to making the world a more accepting place for bi+ people through storytelling, education, and mental health advocacy.
 Planned Parenthood Los Angeles uses Still Bisexual’s LGBTQIA+ curriculum videos to train 60+ peer advocates at the Los Angeles Unified School District in LGBTQIA+ competency.
 These peer advocates reach 15,000 students annually.

-As a subcontractor for the California LGBTQ Health and Human Services Network‘s #Out4MentalHealth project in Los Angeles, Still Bisexual hosted a 13-workshop LGBTQ+ mental health conference during the pandemic and continues to advocate for bi-inclusive mental health policy and LGBTQIA2-S mental health equity in the County of Los Angeles, where Still Bisexual President Nicole Kristal serves as the Co-Chair of the Los Angeles County LGBTQIA2-S Underserved Cultural Committee at the Department of Mental Health.
+As a subcontractor for the California LGBTQ Health and Human Services Network‘s #Out4MentalHealth project in Los Angeles, Still Bisexual hosted a 13-workshop LGBTQ+ mental health conference during the pandemic and the first-ever bi+ mental health conference, Valid and Visible, in 2022.
+Still Bisexual continues to advocate for bi-inclusive mental health policy and LGBTQIA2-S mental health equity in the County of Los Angeles, where Still Bisexual President Nicole Kristal served as the Co-Chair of the Los Angeles County LGBTQIA2-S Underserved Cultural Committee at the Department of Mental Health for two years.
+Still Bisexual is currently organizing the first-ever bi+ mentorship program as a capacity building project funded by the LA County Department of Mental Health.

 Through its Sacred Space events, Still Bisexual offers LGBTQ+ people of color free wellness workshops to promote healing and self-care through practices such as breathwork meditation, self-massage and other healing arts.

 Still Bisexual also builds equity for bi+ people by providing workshops about the bi+ identity to everyone from high school students to bi+ people navigating who they are to employers seeking to build equity and best practices for bi+ people in their workplace.